criogenox/B_ECC-Equivalent-Conicity-Calculation/README.md

 * Manual GUI design & implementation.
 No fxml file is used in this project (SceneBuilder).
 Good practice to really understand what you actually are doing.

-* No Maven artifacts are used (required libraries ared enclosed in lib folder).
+* No Maven artifacts are used (required libraries are enclosed in lib folder).
 JavaFX library must be properly configured in your IDE to run the program.

 * As many comments as possible have been included for a better understanding of the implemented expressions, formulas and algorithms.
 </div>